Improving Property Values and ROI

 Funding for the Long Range Plan

-Westchase District entered into a 380 Agreement with the City of Houston in 2013, bringing in tens of millions of dollars to the District to fund elements of the Long-Range Plan.
+Westchase District entered into its first 380 Agreement with the City of Houston in 2013, bringing in tens of millions of dollars to the District to fund elements of the Long-Range Plan.

 The 380 Agreement, which is named after the chapter number of the Texas Local Government Code, provides Westchase District with funds to construct City-approved infrastructure projects.
 Under the 380 agreement, two-thirds of the revenue from property tax growth collected in the Westchase 380 Area – a region including most of Westchase District and two sections just outside the District’s boundaries – is available to construct public projects including roads, parks, trails and drainage improvements in the area.
 The initial 10-year agreement was executed in 2013 and renewed for an additional 10-year term in November of 2023.
 The agreement with the City has helped stimulate redevelopment of older properties, created new public amenities and significantly improved the quality of life for everyone who lives and works in Westchase District.